Dear Middle and High School Parents/Guardians,

 - Attain a score of Advanced-Low on the Assessment of Performance toward Proficiency in Languages (AAPPL).
 If the assessment is not provided in the foreign language, a Portfolio-Based Alternative Assessment may be an option to satisfy this requirement.

 Seniors who earn this distinction will have the Massachusetts Seal of Biliteracy insignia affixed to their Weston High School transcripts and diplomas and will be recognized at Senior Class Day.
-We encourage all students to continue their study of a foreign language for all four years of high school as multiple years of language study will provide the best opportunity to earn this award.
+We encourage all students to continue their study of a world language for all four years of high school as multiple years of language study will provide the best opportunity to earn this award.
 Students in AP classes will take a qualifying assessment for the Seal in January or February and will be notified of the results by April.
+If a student is not in one of our AP classes and would like to test for the Seal of Biliteracy, please have them fill out this Google form by Friday, December 16, 2022.

 Please contact Ms. Kathleen Baker, K-12 Director of World Languages, for more information at firstname.lastname@example.org.